amazon-archives/sagemaker-containers/TRAINING_IN_DETAIL.rst

 **Framework Containers**.
 One difference between a **Framework Container** and a **BYOC** is while the latter includes the entry point under **/opt/ml/code**, the former doesn't include the user entry point and needs to download it from S3.
-The workflow is as follow:
+The workflow is as follows:

 .. figure:: framework-containers-workflow.png
    :alt: